mdozmorov/TCGAsurvival/README.md

 # Scripts to extract TCGA data for survival analysis.

+- `Cancer_DB.Rmd` - a list of cancer-related databases

 - `CELLX_analysis.Rmd` - Tumor-normal expression of selected gene in all TCGA cancers.
 In which cancers expression of the selected gene up- or downregulated the most in tumor vs. normal comparison.
 See the instructions in the document.
 Change `gene <- "XXXX"` as needed.
 Output is the HTML file.

 - `cgdsr.R` - exploring the Cancer Genomic Data Server, http://www.cbioportal.org/study?id=msk_impact_2017, http://www.cbioportal.org/cgds_r.jsp, https://cran.r-project.org/web/packages/cgdsr/vignettes/cgdsr.pdf